Nuer people: Kinship

 To a Nuer individual, his parents and siblings are not considered mar (blood relatives) kin.
 He doesn't refer to them as kin.
-To him they are considered gol which is far more intimate and significant.
+To him, they are considered gol which is far more intimate and significant.
 There are kinship categories in the Nuer society.
 Those categories depend on the payment to them.
-There is a balance between the mother and father's side that is acknowledged through particular formal occasions such as marriage.
+There is a balance between the mother's and father's sides that is acknowledged through particular formal occasions such as marriage.

 Nuer girls usually marry at 17 or 18.
 If a young girl gets engaged at an early age, the wedding and consummation ceremonies are essentially delayed.
 Women generally give birth to their first children when they are mature enough to bear them.
-As long as a girl marries a man with cattle, she is able to freely choose her husband, however her parents may choose a spouse for her.
+As long as a girl marries a man with cattle, she is able to freely choose her husband, her parents may choose a spouse for her.